 - The assessment of the Company's ability to continue as a going concern requires significant judgment.
-The consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern, as disclosed in Note 2. - The application of the Company's accounting policy for exploration and evaluation assets and impairment of the capitalized costs requires judgment in determining whether there are indicators of impairment under IFRS 6 Exploration for and Evaluation of Mineral Resources. - The determination of the acquisition of LRE as an asset acquisition rather than a business combination requires management judgment whether LRE met the definition of business, as disclosed in Note 6. - The determination of the asset retirement obligation on the Maybrun Property requires management judgment on the timing and amount of remediation costs, as disclosed in Note 8.
+The consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern, as disclosed in Note 2. - The application of the Company's accounting policy for exploration and evaluation assets and impairment of the capitalized costs requires judgment in determining whether there are indicators of impairment under IFRS 6 Exploration for and Evaluation of Mineral Resources. - The determination of the asset retirement obligation on the Maybrun Property requires management judgment on the timing and amount of remediation costs, as disclosed in Note 8.

-Notes to the Consolidated Financial Statements For the Years Ended December 31, 2023 and 2022 Expressed in Canadian Dollars
+Notes to the Consolidated Financial Statements For the Years Ended December 31, 2024 and 2023 (Expressed in Canadian Dollars)